d-chambers/Detex/Tutorial/Advanced/Logging/logging.md

 # Configuring Detex
-This section is intended to introduce the detex logger and how to check the version of detex,
+This section is intended to introduce the detex logger, show how to find the version of detex you are using, as well as present some package level variables that can be set.

 ## The log
 Detex can create a log of nearly everything it does, but this feature needs to be enabled.